JANUARY 20–22, 2026 | MINNEAPOLIS, MN

 Learn More

-Connection Circles are the first session where attendees participate in intergenerational, cross-role small group conversations on a given theme, using the Peacemaking Circle process.
 The format allows for brave sharing and generous listening and for all participants to feel seen, heard, and valued.
+The topic is Hope + Joy.

 Constituent Group Discussions